mvielkind/mimosa/README.md

 ### Setup your Environment File

 Create a `.env` file in the project directory.
 You can use `.env.sample` as a template for what needs to be provided in the `.env` file.
+If you are going to save your code with git make sure you add the `.env` to your `.gitignore` file to protect your API keys and tokens!

 You will need to provide information about both your Trello and Twilio accounts so that you can access the APIs.